Representation Learning for Event-based Visuomotor Policies: Introduction

 Previous research has approached this modality through two main classes of techniques.
 Some approaches \cite{maqueda2018event, nguyen2019real} accumulate event data over time into a two dimensional frame, and use traditional computer vision/convolutional neural network based techniques with these frame-based inputs.
 Traditional CNN approaches combined with such accumulation fail to exploit the true advantages of event cameras such as the microsecond-scale temporal resolution, and may prove to be too intensive for high-speed action generation onboard constrained platforms.
 Another class of techniques involves the usage of spiking neural networks (SNN) \cite{milde2017obstacle}.
 SNNs operate through spiking neurons to identify spatio-temporal firings, making it a natural match for event cameras.
 Yet, training spiking neural networks is hard, as they do not use standard backpropagation, and often require specialized hardware to truly realize their efficiency \cite{deng2020rethinking,neftci2017event}.

-In this paper, we explore a way to interpret asynchronous event camera bytestream data, and to learn visuomotor policies from it using standard machine learning methods (\autoref{fig:concept}).
-We propose learning representations from event data in a way that allows for high temporal resolution as well as invariance to data permutations and sparsity, and achieve this by creating an event variational autoencoder (eVAE).
+In this paper, we propose learning representations directly from raw event camera streams using conventional (non-spiking) machine learning methods, and learning visuomotor policies over such representations (\autoref{fig:concept}).
+We present an event variational autoencoder (eVAE) framework for learning representations from event data in a way that allows for high temporal resolution as well as invariance to data permutations and sparsity.
 The eVAE is equipped with an event feature computation network that can process asynchronous data from arbitrary sequence lengths, or in a recursive fashion.
 Inspired by the recent success of Transformer networks \cite{vaswani2017attention, ramachandran2019stand, brown2020language}, the eVAE uses a temporal embedding method that preserves the event timing information when computing latent representations.
-Next, we show that such representations can be beneficial for reactive navigation, by applying them as observations in a reinforcement learning framework.
-Training policies over an existing representation allows the control policy to generalize to different data rates, exploiting the invariances of the representation, and has potential to reduce model size/search space.
+Next, we show that such representations can be beneficial for reactive navigation, by applying them as observations in a reinforcement learning (RL) framework.
+We show how training RL policies over eVAE representations allows the control policy to generalize to different data rates and even to out-of-distribution environments.
 We define obstacle avoidance for UAVs as our task of interest and demonstrate how event camera data can be effectively utilized for avoidance at high control rates.
 Through an event data simulator, we simulate scenarios where the UAV is assumed to be controlled at up to 400 Hz, and show that the ability of the representations to handle sparse data allows the policy to adapt to high control rates.
-The key contributions of our work are listed below. \begin{enumerate} \item We present an event variational autoencoder for unsupervised representation learning from fast and asynchronous spatiotemporal event bytestream data. \item We show that these event representations capture sufficient contextual information to be useful in learning reactive visuomotor policies. \item We train policies over event representations using reinforcement learning for obstacle avoidance for UAVs in simulation. \item We discuss advantages of using bytestream representations for policies: such as adaptation to different control capacities, robustness to environmental variations. \end{enumerate}
+The key contributions of our work are listed below. \begin{enumerate} \item We present an event variational autoencoder for unsupervised representation learning from fast and asynchronous spatiotemporal event bytestream data. \item We show that these event representations capture sufficient contextual information to be useful in learning reactive visuomotor policies. \item We train policies over event representations using reinforcement learning for obstacle avoidance for UAVs in simulation and show that they outperform current state of the art in event-based reinforcement learning. \item We discuss advantages of using bytestream representations for policies, such as: adaptation to different control capacities, robustness to environmental variations and noise. \end{enumerate}